code-Gambler/code-Gambler/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/code-Gambler/code-Gambler/master/wave.gif" width="30px" height="30px" />

 My name is Steven David Pillay and I'm a software developer/DevOps engineer.
 I'm from India, living in Canada.
-You can find me on (LinkedIn)[3], or on (Twitter)[1].
-I am a passionate and innovative software developer with a keen interest in leveraging technology to solve real-world problems.
+You can find me on [LinkedIn](3), or on [Twitter](1).
+I have a keen interest in leveraging technology to solve real-world problems.
 Currently pursuing an advanced diploma in Computer Programming & Analysis at Seneca Polytechnic, I have a solid foundation in object-oriented programming principles and web development technologies.
 My experience spans from developing dynamic web applications to contributing to open-source projects.

 ## 🔧 Technologies & Tools
 <p align="left">